prod-feng/install-openstack-icehouse-centos6/README.md

 >packstack --allinone

-*** packstack by defaule uses ssh port 22.
+Packstack by defaule uses ssh port 22.
 If you use different port, it can be a problem.
 The workaround can be easy:
-In /etc/ssh/ssh_config, add one line after line of "Host *" Port your-port-number
+In /etc/ssh/ssh_config, add one line after line of "Host *"

+>Host *
+>     Port your-port-number

 The file /usr/lib/python2.6/site-packages/packstack/installer/validators.py also needs to be updated with the new ssh port number: